Clinical Physiotherapy 3 (11542.1)

 Participation in each placement is 5 days per week for 5 weeks.
 Part time placement are not available.
-Full attendence is required for accreditation and successful completion of the unit.
+Some sites may require weekend attendance.
+Students will be given time off in leu during the week.
+Full attendance is required for accreditation and successful completion of the unit.
 If unable to attend, students must advise their Clinical Educator and Unit Convenor with an appropriate medical certificate.

 Placements will be outside the ACT and around Australia.

 The successful completion of the clinical placement is a mandatory element of the Unit and the assessment of the Unit.

 It is expected that students unable to fulfil these participation requirements will inform the Clinical Convenor as soon as practical by email.

 Absence from a Clinical Placement

 Absence from external placement activities must be reported to the clinical educator on site and clinical coordinator at UC.
 Failure to adhere to these requirements may result in failure of the associated assessment piece.